-If you or a loved one has a brain injury, the Traumatic Brain Injury (TBI) clinic at University of Missouri Health Care offers caring, expert care and treatment.
-From intensive care to community reintegration, those with a brain injury require well-coordinated inpatient and outpatient rehabilitation.
+If you or a loved one has a brain injury, the experts at University of Missouri Health Care offer a full range of treatment, from medical care to rehabilitation and therapy.

 - Brain aneurysm.
 This happens when there is weakness in a blood vessel in the brain that causes the vessel to balloon out and fill with blood.

 - Headaches.
 These are common after a traumatic brain injury and might begin right after the injury and could last for several months.

 - Hypoxia/anoxia encephalopathy.
 This condition occurs when the brain can’t get oxygen.
 The result is brain damage.

 - Metabolic encephalopathy.
 This takes place when something — such as an infection, organ failure or exposure to a toxic substance — causes the body’s hormones, electrolytes and other chemicals to become unbalanced.
 This affects brain function.